| The various areas of

 To some this juxtaposition of topics may seem strange.

-is that they are different varieties of distributed (what
+What they share is that they are different varieties of

-multicellular) systems.
-SOA and Web Services seem at first
+and Web Services seem at first to be much more structured

-more structured than P2P software.
-But they simply exploit
+than P2P software.
+But they simply exploit different kinds

 similar case.
 The messaging between P2P nodes is

-even though the identity of the collaborating systems is
+quite structured even though the identity of the

-advance.
-My earliest work on this topic was at IBM
+work on this topic was at IBM Research where I

-randomly connected networks.
-That work was done in 1997,
+networks.
+That work was done in 1997, before P2P file

 - Burbeck, Peer-to-Peer Computing, IBM Academy of